tmondrag/tmondrag.github.io/interpolation_weights.md

  \end{matrix}
 $$
 ### 3-D
-In 3-D space, a smooth integration weighting formula that covers the whole unit cube can be obtained by the same method as was used in the 2-D case to cover the unit cube
+In 3-D space, a smooth interpolation weighting formula that covers the whole unit cube can be obtained by the same method as was used in the 2-D case to cover the unit cube
 $$
 f(x,y,z) = (1 - 6x^5 + 15x^4 - 10x^3)(1 - 6y^5 + 15y^4 - 10y^3)(1 - 6z^5 + 15z^4 - 10z^3)
 $$